What is the future of gas? Will we be able to keep the temperature from rising above 1.5 degrees? Is Asia the new heart of global energy?

 But there are also notes of caution, particularly on the prospects for energy security in a divided world where trust in the major energy producing companies has been diminished.
 There is also an independent analysis of what all this might mean for Norway – a country in which finds itself at the heart of all the international debates on the energy transition and security.

-The ONS Energy Agenda report will be launched 15 August at the Norwegian political festival Arendalsuka and will work as a pre-read for the ONS Conference.
+The ONS Energy Agenda report is now launched.
+We hope you will find is useful as a pre-read for the ONS Conference.